SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

       ("epidemic$" OR "pandemic$" OR "outbreak$" OR "spread" OR "transmission" OR "occurrence" OR "incidence" OR "prevalence" OR "risk$" OR "rate$"
       OR "medicine$" OR "vaccin*" OR "drug$" OR "cures" OR "cure" OR "treatment$" OR "drug$" OR "intervention$" OR "therap*" OR "antimalarial$" OR "antiviral$" OR "antibiotic$" OR "antiparasitic$" OR "antihelminthic$" OR "antihelmintic$" )
 )
+OR
+TS=
+(
+  ("coronavirus" OR "covid" OR "covid19" OR "severe acute respiratory syndrome" OR "SARS") AND
+      (
+        (
+          ("prevent$" OR "preventing" OR "prevention" OR "prevented" OR "combat*" OR "fight*" OR "tackl*" OR "reduc*" OR "reduc*" OR "alleviat*" OR "mitigat*" OR "limit" OR "limiting" OR "decreas*"
+          OR "eradicat*" OR "eliminat*" OR "end" OR "ended" OR "ending" OR "stop" OR "stopped" OR "stopping" OR "control" OR "contain" OR "treat" OR "vaccinate" )
+          NEAR/3 ("epidemic$" OR "pandemic$" OR "outbreak$")
+        )
+      OR
+        ("spread" OR "transmission" OR "occurrence" OR "incidence" OR "prevalence" OR "risk$" OR "rate$" OR "pandemic response" OR "epidemic response" OR "outbreak response" OR "medicine$" OR "vaccin*" OR "drug$" OR "cures" OR "cure" OR "treatment$" OR "drug$" OR "intervention$" OR "therap*"
+        OR "antimalarial$" OR "antiviral$" OR "antibiotic$" OR "antiparasitic$" OR "antihelminthic$" OR "antihelmintic$" )
+      )
+)